Dirbaio/gominer/README.md

 can be detected by OpenCL.
 When `clinfo` is unable to detect your device, `gominer` will not be able to either.

-The following sections provide instructions for the following combinations:
+The following sections provide instructions for these combinations:

 * [OpenCL for NVIDIA on Ubuntu 23.04](#opencl-with-nvidia-on-ubuntu-2304)
 * [OpenCL for AMD on Debian Bookworm](#opencl-with-amd-on-debian-bookworm)